Your fertility plan should be too.

-Many lubricants contain ingredients that inhibit the sperm’s ability to move through the vagina, cervix and fallopian tube.
-There are fertility-friendly lubricants, like Pre-Seed by First Response that are sperm-friendly and PH balanced.
+Many lubricants contain ingredients that inhibit the sperm’s ability to move through the vagina, cervix, and fallopian tube.
+There are fertility-friendly lubricants, like Pre-Seed by First Response that is sperm-friendly and PH balanced.
 Mineral oil also can be used safely.

 Should a woman take prenatal vitamins to increase pregnancy chances?